 Convert op to a string of digits in base b, with rounding in the direction rnd, where n is either zero (see below) or the number of significant digits output in the string; in the latter case, n must be greater or equal to 2.
-The base may vary from 2 to 62.
-If the input number is an ordinary number, the exponent is written through the pointer expptr (for input 0, the current minimal exponent is written).
+The base may vary from 2 to 62; otherwise the function does nothing and immediately returns a null pointer.
+If the input number is an ordinary number, the exponent is written through the pointer expptr (for input 0, the current minimal exponent is written); the type expthere is large enough to hold the exponent in all cases.